-There are two types of Social Security benefits to apply for, depending on certain factors.
-This includes Supplemental Security Income (SSI) and disability insurance.
-While the latter program benefits low-income individuals who qualify through age or disability, the other federal program is available to those who can no longer work due to the development of a permanent or life-threatening medical condition.
-To receive benefits under this particular program, applicants must meet a few additional eligibility requirements.
+There are three types of Social Security benefits to apply for, depending on certain factors.
+Many people get Social Security Retirement benefits after working for a certain period of time and retiring.
+There is also Supplemental Security Income (SSI) and and Social Security Disability Insurance.
+While SSI benefits low-income individuals who qualify through age or disability, SSDI is available to those who can no longer work due to the development of a permanent or life-threatening condition.
+There are additional benefits that applicants must meet to be eligible.

 Known formally as Social Security Disability Insurance (SSDI), this assistance program offers financial aid to workers who fulfill the requirements for duration of work and disability.
 Specific work duration requirements vary depending on the age at which an applicant became disabled.
 However, most beneficiaries need at least a year and a half of employment in order to qualify.
 Additional information about this federal program is available below.